coreinfrastructure/best-practices-badge/doc/background.md

 Schweik and English examined over 100,000 projects on SourceForge, using data from SourceForge and developer surveys, and using quantitative analysis instead of guesswork.
-They use a very simple project lifecycle model: projects begin in initiation, and once the project has made its first software release, it switches to growth.
+They use a simple project lifecycle model: projects begin in initiation, and once the project has made its first software release, it switches to growth.
 They also categorized projects as success, abandonment, or indeterminate.
 Combining these produces six